11 Things You Should Bring When Looking at a Rental

 Your Social Security number should be tattooed in your brain, but if it isn't, make sure to memorize it before hunting for an apartment.
 You don't want to keep this number saved in your phone, online, or even in writing because if someone steals it then it's incredibly easy to steal your identity.
 Property managers use your Social Security number to run a credit check.

 Rental applications will always ask for your rental history.
 If you're just out of college and this is your first apartment, don't worry.
 Landlords are aware of that.
 But this is something to consider if you are a current renter.
 You want to maintain a pristine reputation as a tenant so your rental history never has a negative impact on your future housing.

 This apartment hunting checklist must-have shows your job history, which in turn demonstrates your financial stability and reliability as a tenant.
 If you have a solid work record, you're more likely to pay your rent on time and keep a "normal" schedule that will cause little disturbance to your neighbors.
 Make sure to update your résumé with your current position.

 Before you start the apartment-hunting process, ask two trusted people for permission to list them as your references.
 You'll want to have a personal reference and a professional reference to put on your application if the landlord asks for it.
 These people should be people who you trust to paint a flattering portrait of your character.

 You can also beat the landlord and/or property manager to the punch and arrive at the apartment showing with a copy of your credit report at the ready.
-That way, if you love the apartment, you can wow the landlord with your impressive credit score and overpreparedness.
-You also save them the hassle of having to request it.
+That way, if you love the apartment, you can wow the landlord with your impressive credit score and over-preparedness, making it one of our apartment hunting checklist must-haves.
+You'll also save them the hassle of having to request it.